sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

    certificates/digicert
    certificates/dutchgrid

-If you're not affiliated with a Dutch institute, please find a suitable :abbr:`CA (Certificate Authority)` at https://www.igtf.net/pmamap to obtain a Grid certificate.
+If you're not affiliated with a Dutch institute, please find a suitable :abbr:`CA (Certificate Authority)` at https://www.igtf.net/pmamap to obtain a Grid certificate from.

 .. _join-vo: